zendeskgarden/react-components/docs/migration.md

 - `Tooltip`
   - removed `eventsEnabled` prop (no longer exposed by Floating UI)
   - removed `popperModifiers` prop (see [note](#breaking-changes))
-- All subcomponent exports have been deprecated and will be removed in a future major version.
-  Update to subcomponent properties (e.g., `Tooltip.Title`).

 #### @zendeskgarden/react-typography